albertkimdev/Nextjs-StyledComponents-Starter/readme.md

 # Built By React starter project

-This repo is a simple start project for [Built By React](https://builtbyreact.com) tutorials.
+This repo is a simple starter project for [Built By React](https://builtbyreact.com) tutorials.

 It comes with